By Weronika Ozpolat (in collaboration with Team AYEINA)

 If your kids go to school, you can plan out the whole week’s wardrobe/lunch on a Sunday night.
 When you’re making lunch for the kids, make it for yourself, too!
 This way, you won’t forget to eat during the day.

 2) Work when the kids are in bed

-If you are a working mother and work from home, you may sometimes wonder how you can possibly fit everything into the day.
+If you are a working mother or you work from home, you may sometimes wonder how you can possibly fit everything into the day.
 How can you manage your time so that neither your work nor your family suffers?
-The answer is to do as much as you can in the evenings while your children are in bed.
+The answer is to do as much as you can in the early mornings – before or after Fajr (when kids may still be in bed and you have a well-rested night) or in the evenings while your children are in bed.

 If you are anything like me, you will probably have a lot of social media accounts.
 As a homeschooling mum with four young children, sometimes social media is my only chance at getting some adult conversation during the day!
 However, once I start it can be easy to get sucked in to the black hole that is the internet.
 Either you are on Facebook and you click on a link which leads you to an article with more links and you keep clicking, or you get stuck in an endless debate about the best way to discipline your toddler.
 In any case, you could easily end up glued to your phone or tablet procrastinating the hours away.

 If you really want to work through your to do list in order to spend more time with your children, the best way is for you to switch off social media until you get it all done.
 This can be easier said than done, I know too well the urge to check the notifications.
 So, try turning off notifications or, if this does not work, switch off your phone.
 You will be amazed at what you can get done without these distractions.
 So switch off social media and spend more time with those you live with.
 I am sure they will appreciate it!